-Time is running out on the inmates’ control of our nation’s preeminent psychotic mental ward … now known as the White House.
-Their debauchery-based party is coming to an end.
+Time is running out on the inmates’ control of our nation’s preeminent psychotic mental ward . . . now located at 1600 Pennsylvania Avenue, Washington, DC.
+The patient’s debauchery-based party is coming to an end.
 Nurse Ratched will again regain control.
 The inmates will be returned to their beds, securely strapped in for everyone’s safety.
-When the inmates’ actions are exposed to them in the light of day, when they are told that mommy will be informed of what they did, a metaphoric political throat will be slit, and a political appointee, Jeff Sessions, will bleed out.
+When the inmates’ actions are exposed to them in the light of day, when they are told that mommy will be informed of what they did, a metaphoric political throat will be slit, and a political appointee Jeff Sessions will bleed out.
 Another political person, the party thrower, the Commander in Chief, will be made meek and mild by political neutralization; he’ll be rendered docile by his self-inflicted political lobotomy.
 Then, and only then, will order return to the ward’s West Wing.
+One can dream, no?

 Life is now completely reflecting art.
 Movie art.
 Watching these first 100-days of Trump’s presidency has been akin to watching One Flew Over the Cuckoo’s Nest.
 Just like in that movie, it was only a matter of time before the White House’s inmates’ partying sessions came to an end.
 Who could have guessed that Jess Sessions would deliver, if not the fatal, then a crippling blow to the head of Trump?
 I had my suspicions about the lying, voter suppressing, racist Sessions.
 He is now the most visible mental inmate of the West Wing where psychotic patient Trump resides.
 I wrote about the similarities between President Trump and a psychotic patient in “Narcissistic Jingoism” and in “Presidential Lithium Blood Levels Obtained?” and in “Presidential Postulations from a Joint Session of Congress Speech.”